 God will be unjust if He allows things to happen without a cause.
-What we are now is the result of our own actions at various times in the past.
+Whatever action is performed has its intrinsic consequence -- reward or punishment.
+For example, WHILE you are angry, you are suffering.
 “Good actions result in inner peace of mind whereas bad actions disturb the mental peace.
 A bad person may appear to enjoy outer wealth while suffering inwardly because of wrong actions.
 Conversely, a good person may seem to suffer outwardly while enjoying inner peace of mind because of good actions performed.”
 (Building a Noble World, p.
 10)

 Question: Why should we be punished for mistakes that we made unintentionally without realizing they were wrong?
 Please explain.

 Answer: Ignorance does not alter the universal law of cause and effect.
 If a person drives his car absent-mindedly into a tree, his resulting injuries won’t be fewer because he was absent-minded.
 We must learn to adapt our actions to the law of cause and effect.
 Human suffering is not a sign of God’s anger.
 It is a sign, rather, of a person’s ignorance of the law of cause and effect.
 This universal law cannot be escaped.
 Whether the law of cause and effect applies universally is not a question of belief.
 Yogananda, in his famous book Autobiography of a Yogi, observed: “The law of gravitation worked as efficiently before Newton as after him.
 The cosmos would be fairly chaotic if its laws could not operate without the sanction of human belief.”